April Board Meeting

 UPDATE – The Ohio Department of Agriculture Division of Soil and Water Conservation would like to remind producers and nutrient applicators of laws and restrictions on manure application.
 Click the following link to review the current information:

-The Hancock SWCD Summer Newsletter is now available.
+The Hancock SWCD Winter Newsletter is now available.
 Click here to download your copy!

 To promote awareness and conservation of our natural resources through leadership, education, and services.